duxxud/ethglobal-stabilan/README.md

 ### Smart Contracts

-Smart Contracts are deployed on the Polygon zkEVM testnet and Base testnet.
+Smart Contracts are deployed on the Polygon zkEVM testnet and Base testnet.<br/>

 #### Polygon zkEVM addresses

-StabilanCore:  0xc7253058832346174170609fF60a25787Db20087
+StabilanCore:  0xc7253058832346174170609fF60a25787Db20087<br/>
-DataProvider:  0x701bb47110870e256e8cF227Ecd16B91a4865547
+DataProvider:  0x701bb47110870e256e8cF227Ecd16B91a4865547<br/>
-Insrd:  0x24026186C7Cc7741982543764a54cA3bBbDD9C0e
+Insrd:  0x24026186C7Cc7741982543764a54cA3bBbDD9C0e<br/>
-InsurancePlugin:  0x6c302554Ef2A882d982b740d985Dc5EdF8635eC9
+InsurancePlugin:  0x6c302554Ef2A882d982b740d985Dc5EdF8635eC9<br/>

 ### 1Inch Token Plugin
-We present the use case of the 1Inch Token Plugin - InsurancePlugin, which allows users to ensure assets are always insured in their wallet.
+We present the use case of the 1Inch Token Plugin - InsurancePlugin, which allows users to ensure assets are always insured in their wallet.<br/>
-The InsurancePlugin checks if both users have opted to be always insured, and on asset transfer between them, options (insurance tokens) are transferred automatically in the amount of the asset transfer.
+The InsurancePlugin checks if both users have opted to be always insured, and on asset transfer between them, options (insurance tokens) are transferred automatically in the amount of the asset transfer.<br/>